Plots#

 newcoord – The coordinates for the location that corresponds to offsetting by

-in the longitude direction.- Return type:
+d_latin the latitude direction andd_lonin the longitude direction.- Return type:

 SkyCoord